-(1) The application should be filled out as completely as possible by the PIP or the individual signing and dating the application for the assistance group.
+(1) The application should be filled out as completely as possible by the individual signing and dating the application for the assistance group.

 (a) If the application is completed at the county agency, the person completing it may not be able to answer all of the questions completely from memory or personal knowledge.

 (b) Each question on the application shall be completed to the fullest extent possible and any missing information must be supplied during the interview or through the required verifications.

 (c) Even though an application may not be complete, it is still considered a formal application on the date that it is submitted with the date and a signature of an individual meeting one of the definitions set forth in paragraph (E)(1) of this rule.

 (2) The assistance group and/or authorized representative shall make an accurate and complete disclosure of all information necessary for a determination of eligibility.
 Such disclosure shall be made at the time of initial application, at reapplication, and within ten days of the date that any change specifically identified in rule 5101: 1-2-20 of the Administrative Code occurs.

 (3) The assistance group's report of an impending change in circumstances does not negate its responsibility to report any change identified in rule 5101: 1-2-20 of the Administrative Code as a reporting requirement within ten days from the date the change actually occurs.